Install sample data and multidimensional projects

 Alternatively, you can browse data using the built-in MDX query designer that is built into SQL Server Data Tools (SSDT).
 The query designer returns the same data, except the data is presented as a flat rowset.

-AdventureWorksDW2012 – This is a relational data warehouse that runs on a Database Engine instance.
-It provides the original data that will be used by the Analysis Services databases and projects that you build and deploy throughout the tutorial.
+AdventureWorksDW2012 or later - This is a relational data warehouse that runs on a Database Engine instance.
+It provides the original data used by the Analysis Services databases and projects that you build and deploy throughout the tutorial.
+The tutorial assumes you are using AdventureWorksDW2012, however, later versions do work.

-Copy the AdventureWorksDW2012_Data.mdf file to the data directory of the local SQL Server Database Engine instance.
-By default, it is located at C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\MSSQL\Data.
+Copy the backup file to the data directory of the local SQL Server Database Engine instance.

 Start SQL Server Management Studio and connect to the Database Engine instance.